 WPdonations, created by Remi Corson, makes it super easy for site owners to accept payments.

 Top Donation Plugins For WordPress Over to You

-I hope this article has helped you choose the right donation plugin.
-You may also want to see our post on 5 Proven ways to make money with WordPress.
+I hope this article has helped you choose a suitable donation plugin.
+In conclusion, you may also want to see our post on Proven ways to make money with WordPress.
 Finally, If you have questions, please let me know in the comments below.